-Negative results for Blue-Green Algae in Cheney Lake, big crowds expected for July 4th
+Negative results for blue-green algae in Cheney Lake, big crowds expected for July 4th

-Cheney Lake is not one of the bodies of water under a Blue-Green Algae warning but officials are keeping an eye on water conditions.
+WICHITA, Kan.
+(KSNW) – Cheney Lake is not one of the bodies of water under a blue-green algae warning, but officials are keeping an eye on water conditions.

 “Yes I am,” Martin says.